gBlocks/timebuddy/README.md

 ## Filling Timesheet Entries for a Week

-### 1. Navigate to Timesheet Section:
+### 1. Navigate to Calendar Section:

-Open the app and navigate to the "Timesheet" section.
+Open the app and navigate to the "Calendar" section.

 ### 2. Choose Date Range:

-Use the calendar view or date pickers to choose the date for which you want to fill timesheet entries.
+Use the calendar view to choose the date for which you want to fill timesheet entries.

 ## Filling Timesheet Bulk Entries for a Month